theNewDynamic/oregonsadventurecoast.com/content/blog/live-music-returns-to-oregon-s-adventure-coast.md

 If you need assistance with lodging and accommodations, please visit the [Oregon's Adventure Coast Lodging Page](https://www.oregonsadventurecoast.com/lodging/).

-Further information about concerts and how to reserve a seat is provided on the OCMA Web[ ](about:blank)[https://www.oregoncoastmusic.org,](https://www.oregoncoastmusic.org, "https://www.oregoncoastmusic.org,") including a preview of the programs as YouTube preview and Spotify podcast.
+Further information about concerts and how to reserve a seat is provided on the [OCMA Webpage](https://www.oregoncoastmusic.org), including a preview of the programs as YouTube preview and Spotify podcast.
 Plan ahead and do not miss this wonderful opportunity.